 - Full payment of tuition and fees are due by 4pm MST on the first business day following Census Day for each term.
-Please see the Bursar's website (https://www.mines.edu/bursar/) for specific semester information. - Students are responsible for viewing their account balance online through Trailhead.
+Please see the Bursar's website for specific semester information. - Students are responsible for viewing their account balance online through Trailhead.
 Mines generates electronic invoices only, no paper invoices will be mailed. - Students are responsible for dropping their courses by the published drop deadline if they don't plan to attend.
 Failure to do so will result in charges incurred on the student account.